 Some people prefer to study during day time.
-Because at day time the natural sunlight makes our brain active.
+Because in day time the natural sunlight makes our brain active.

 And some people like studying at night.
 Because there are zero distractions at night and you can focus on your studies.

-Not only the time but also decide the place where you can study without any distraction.
+Not only the time but also decide the place where you can study without any distractions.